NRE/NLE Step 1: Neurology Made Simple – Pass with Precision

 • Give benzodiazepines and fosphenytoin.

-• Test called EEG looks at brain activity.
+We do a test called EEG to look at brain activity.

 Treatment